AzielLans/Sky-Cloud-Backup/README.md

 If the app doesn't work you need to download [.net 4.6.1](https://www.microsoft.com/en-us/download/details.aspx?id=49982) to use the app.

+# As of Alpha 0.2, the Antivirus software especially Windows defender flags it as a Win32/Persistence.OR!ml this is not true.

 Upload to Google drive is still in development.

 Download the  app [here](https://github.com/Involts/Sky-Cloud-Backup/releases).